What Can I Do to Deal with the Stress of Practicing Law?

 Summary: Driving to court yesterday, a guy bumped my fender and I screamed at him in the street for 10 minutes.
 I think the stress of practicing law is getting to me.

 Question: I get mad a lot.
-Driving to court yesterday, a guy bumped my fender and I screamed at him in the street for 10 minutes and called him a MOTHERS and made his wife and children start crying.
+Driving to court yesterday, a guy bumped my fender and I screamed at him in the street for 10 minutes and called him a name and made his wife and children start crying.
 I think the stress of practicing law is getting to me.
 What can I do?